Aaron-Bopp/Obsidian-notes/me/topics/my gender.md

     - more secure in who I am
     - hope for the future
     - have energy for life
 - #BigThoughts When in crisis my nurturing was contingent on vocalizing the cause of pain not on comfort so instead of reaching out for comfort I reach out for understanding.
 This wasn't something somebody else could give so I bottled or dealt with fear alone.
 I dealt with crisis alone so often that I've taught myself that I have to be alone to heal.
-Idk
+IDK
 - What is my ideal situation of nurturing?
     - somebody who voluntarily comes and takes control of my decisions.
     - somebody who pushes hard to breakdown my walls and help me understand what's going on